 He endorses the model in the Garden of Eden.

 3 Some Pharisees came to him to test him.
 They asked, “Is it lawful for a man to divorce his wife for any and every reason?”
 4 “Haven’t you read,” he replied, “that at the beginning the Creator ‘made them male and female,’ 5 and said, ‘For this reason a man will leave his father and mother and be united to his wife, and the two shall will become one flesh’?
 6 So they are no longer two, but one.
 Therefore, what God has joined together, let man not separate.”
 7 “Why then,” they asked, “did Moses command that a man give his wife a certificate of divorce and send her away?”
 8 Jesus replied, “Moses permitted you to divorce your wives because your hearts were hard, but it was not this way from the beginning . . .
 (Matthew 19:4-8)

 The Old Testament allows polygamy, though it is honest enough to reveal the problems inhering in this ancient custom (e.g. Genesis 16:5 and 1 Samuel 1:6-7).
 Islam looks like the Old Testament and permits polygamy.
 However, God’s original intent was to honor women, but polygamy favors men to the exclusion of women.
-Also, Jesus Christ fulfills the Old Testament Law and Christians Interpret it in light of the New Covenant Scripture.
+Also, see How Jesus Christ Fulfills the Law: Matthew 5:17-19 and How Christians Should Interpret the Old Testament; Christians interpret the Old Testament in the light of the New Covenant Scripture.
 Eden is his choice.
 Thus, Christianity protects and honors women.

 One worked no miracles.
 The other works many of them, even today.